tolgaulukan/GA-Wordle/README.md

 ## Further impovements
 Soon to be added:
-- Random word generator for the correct word used
+- Random word generator for the correct word used.
-- Duplicate letters corrected
+- Duplicate letters corrected.
-- Not enough letters (if statement) not keeping old text and restarting from box 1
+- Not enough letters (if statement) not keeping old text and restarting from box 1.